HomeTrendingAmazon Prime Air cargo plane with 3 aboard crashed into Trinity Bay: FAA

 The Federal Aviation Administration which regulate all aspects of civil aviation in the United State has confirmed that Boeing 767 crashed into Trinity Bay.
 Various reports indicate that there was no survivor.

-According to FAA alert, Atlas Air Fight 3591 after losing radar and contact with the plane approximately 30 miles southeast of Bush Intercontinental Airport.
+According to FAA alert, Atlas Air Fight 3591 after losing radar and radio contact with the plane approximately 30 miles southeast of Bush Intercontinental Airport.
 The FAA said lost radar contact nine minutes landing at 12:45p near Anahuac, Tex. and Trinity Bay.

 Advertisement